 There is more infrastructure in the world than you think; The infrastructure you rely on is more vulnerable than you think; The people in charge of managing that infrastructure either don’t realise that it’s infrastructure, or don’t care.
 What do I mean by ‘infrastructure’?
 The Oxford English Dictionary defines it as:

-infrastructure (noun) The basic physical and organizational structures and facilities (e.
+infrastructure (noun) The basic physical and organizational structures and facilities (e.g. buildings, roads, power supplies) needed for the operation of a society or enterprise.
 (Read on...)

 Today is Pride in London.
 Many tech firms have been festooned in rainbow bunting for the last week, and some app developers have even changed their apps’ icons to suggest solidarity with LGBTQ+ people.